 After, dental infection control, all sterilized dental instruments are brought back to the treatment rooms in sealed pouches.
 To make you feel comfortable, we open all pouches in your presence.
 All disposable tools are changed while the treatment room is set up.

 Dental Infection Control for Computers

-At Bucktown Dental, each treatment room computer is equiped with a medical-grade keybord mouse combo.
+At Bucktown Dental, each treatment room computer is equipped with a medical-grade keyboard mouse combo.
 For patients' safety, we wash and disinfect hose keyboards vigorously.

 Mechanical and electronic: We use a state-of-the-art computerized steam sterilizer that monitors and detects any errors of sterilization cycles.